Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 Unacceptable:
 ```
 1. Punctuation characters: @#$%

 2. Cannon start with a number

+3. No spaces between variables.
+EX: local the varaible (It should be: local the_varaible)
 ```

 Acceptable:`
 ```
 1. A - Z  EX: SHE